 Check out the step-by-step tutorial below and don’t forget to pin this post for later.

-diy caning furniture
+diy caning cabinet doors and other furniture

 Adding caning to furniture is a huge trend right now and it’s a great way to add texture and interest to your existing pieces — whether it’s refreshing a piece you’ve had forever or hacking an ikea piece to make it feel custom.